man-group/ArcticDB/docs/mkdocs/docs/error_messages.md

 ## Errors without numeric error codes

-!!! note

-    Please note that we are in the process of adding error codes to all user-facing errors.

 ### Pickling errors

 These errors relate to data being pickled, which limits the operations available.
 Internally, pickled symbols are stored as opaque, serialised binary blobs in the [data layer](/technical/on_disk_storage/#data-layer).
 No index or column information is maintained in this serialised object which is in contrast to non-pickled data, where this information is stored in the [index layer](/technical/on_disk_storage/#index-layer).